Przemek8686/currency-container-react/README.md

 # Description

 A simple web application that includes a currency converter. in the Application, we can convert PLN to Euro, Dollars or British Pounds.
+In the application, we can also check the date and time on an ongoing basis.

 # Demo